google/s2geometry/doc/intro.md

   // the latitude direction, and by margin.lng() on each side in the longitude
   // direction.
 If either margin is negative, then shrink the rectangle on
   // the corresponding sides instead.
 The resulting rectangle may be empty.
   //
-  // As noted above, the latitude-longitude space has the topology of a
-  // cylinder.
-Longitudes "wrap around" at +/-180 degrees, while latitudes
-  // are clamped to range [-90, 90].
-This means that any expansion (positive
-  // or negative) of the full longitude range remains full (since the
-  // "rectangle" is actually a continuous band around the cylinder), while
-  // expansion of the full latitude range remains full only if the margin is
-  // positive.
-  //
-  // If either the latitude or longitude interval becomes empty after
-  // expansion by a negative margin, the result is empty.
-  //
-  // Note that if an expanded rectangle contains a pole, it may not contain
-  // all possible lat/lng representations of that pole (see header above).
-  // Use the PolarClosure() method if you do not want this behavior.
-  //
   // If you are trying to grow a rectangle by a certain *distance* on the
   // sphere (e.g. 5km), use the ExpandedByDistance() method instead.